Quant-Insight/Qi_API/README.md

          %set_env QI_API_KEY = ADD-YOUR-API-KEY-HERE (Make sure the API key is written without '')
          import Qi_wrapper

-  * If you are using Visual Studio:
+  * If you are using regular python IDE:

          import os
          import subprocess